nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 other administrative matters including recording of students' class participation.
 It is optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
 If you can type fast, ClassMATE can help you organise your students faster than pen and paper, excel and traditional GUI apps.

+This user guide for ClassMATE, which you are reading now, will teach you how to use ClassMATE's features.
-This guide will get you started on how to create students, classes and groups, assigning students to their respective classes and groups and covers other functionalities for users such as filtering and searching students.
+It will get you started on how to create students, classes and groups, assigning students to their respective classes and groups and covers other functionalities for users such as filtering and searching students.
 Finally, it will also guide you through on how you can add class participation marks for your students.

-To get started, learn how to use the user guide [here](#How-to-use-this-User-Guide).
+The first part is a guide on how to set up ClassMATE and an overview of the symbols and syntax we use in the user guide.
+The remaining sections explain the important features of ClassMATE, such as the Student, Marks, Tutorial Class and Tutorial Group Commands.

 Use the Table of Contents below to navigate to relevant sections to learn the commands for ClassMATE.
-Examples, Tips and Warnings are also provided to guide you through understanding the commands.

 * Table of Contents
 {:toc}